ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/README.md

 ## Install Jenkins within the EC2 instance (Automated with Ansible)

 Jenkins installation followed the documentation written in Jenkins official page.
 Follow the [Red Hat / CentOS, LTS Installation](https://www.jenkins.io/doc/book/installing/linux/#long-term-support-release-3).
 This process is automated using Ansible as well.
+See `JenkinsServer.yml`

 ```
 - name: install Java JDK (required for Jenkins installation)